 Stay involved with the baby.
 It might feel difficult at times, but one of the best ways to avoid depression is to stay involved with the baby.
 Take turns changing diapers or feeding, play with the baby and spend as much time together as possible.
 You’ll develop a stronger bond with your child while also improving your mental health.

 Don’t neglect your partner.
-One cause for paternal postpartum depression is the change in the relationship with the baby’s mother.
+One cause of paternal postpartum depression is the change in the relationship with the baby’s mother.
 Take time for the two of you, even if it’s just takeout on the couch after the baby goes to bed.
 Stay connected with each other apart from the child.

 Postpartum depression among fathers is real, but it doesn’t have to permanently damage a relationship with a child or a spouse.
 Men are encouraged to acknowledge their symptoms and get help when necessary, for the well-being of both themselves and their families.